 The PDTI classroom experience takes place four times per year in locations geographically dispersed throughout the United States.
-Participants who successfully complete three core courses – EEO/AA Law, Complaint Processing, and Developing and implementing an Affirmative Action Program for Women and Minorities – earn the Certified Affirmative Action Professional (CAAP) credential.
+Participants who successfully complete three core courses – EEO/AA Law, Complaint Processing, and Developing and implementing an Affirmative Action Program – earn the Certified Affirmative Action Professional (CAAP) credential.
 The CAAP credential is a symbol of excellence and attests to the expertise of the professional who holds it.
-PDTI also offers the Senior Certified Affirmative Action Professional (Sr. CAAP) credential and has instituted a recertification requirement for CAAP and Sr. CAAP professionals.
+PDTI also offers the Senior Certified Affirmative Action and EEO Professional (Sr. CAAEP) credential and has instituted a recertification requirement for CAAP and Sr. CAAEP professionals.
 PDTI’s educational programs are designed to enhance legal knowledge and technical and administrative skills in equal employment opportunity, affirmative action, and diversity and to ensure that EEO/AA/diversity professionals remain current in issues affecting their profession.

-The CAAP and Sr. CAAP credentials may be added as a suffix after one’s name and demonstrate one’s commitment to excellence in the affirmative action and EEO profession.
+The CAAP and Sr. CAAEP credentials may be added as a suffix after one’s name and demonstrate one’s commitment to excellence in the affirmative action and EEO profession.

 A. CERTIFIED AFFIRMATIVE ACTION PROFESSIONAL - CAAP